fynjah/django-pimp-my-filter/README.md

 4. Run ``[sudo] python setup.py install``
 5. Now app is installed.

-Install app in your project:
+Connect app to your project:
 ============================
 1. Open ``settings.py`` of your project.
 At the end of the file write ``INSTALLED_APPS += ('filter_manager',)``
 2. Open ``urls.py`` file.
 Edit ``urlpatterns`` by adding ``('^pimp-my-filter/', include('filter_manager.urls')),``